bthealy/Portfolio/Run GA README.txt

-To run my GA, run the run_GA.py file.
+To run GA, execute the run_GA.py file.

 It calls the GA_Library, then runs the GA with the preset parameters.
 Set the parameters for testing different combinations.